Your basket is currently empty!

-A Guide to Caring for Your Tradescantia Zebrina
+A Guide to Care for Your Tradescantia Zebrina

 These beauties require a little bit of TLC to keep thriving.
 But your loving care and attention will be richly rewarded with beautiful, trailing growth that makes a gorgeous focal point in your home.